ayushdongre01/VibeScope/README.md

 - **Mock fallbacks**: All 4 platform services return realistic mock data if API keys are missing — ideal for local development.
 - **Caching**: Results are cached in MongoDB for 5 minutes to avoid redundant ML inference.
 - **Model loading**: Sentiment and emotion models are loaded once during the FastAPI `lifespan` startup phase, so the first request doesn't pay the model-load cost — subsequent requests hit an already-warm model.
+- **Language filtering**: Before ML inference, posts are filtered to English-only content off the event loop.
 - **Async**: Backend uses `asyncio.gather` for parallel data fetching and `run_in_executor` to keep ML inference off the event loop.
 - **Resource note**: The sentiment/emotion/summarization models are relatively large (transformer-based) and memory-hungry, so this project is set up for local/self-hosted use rather than a free-tier cloud deployment.